Purpose of Research

 Catherine M. Baker is an associate professor at Creighton University.
 She has added accessibility into many of her courses and is currently research how to support other instructors to do the same.
 She served as a co-organizer for the Workshop on Including Accessibility in Computer Science Education at ASSETS 2022 and presented at the the SIGCSE pre-symposium session Integrating Accessibility and Disability into the Computing Curriculum in 2022.
 In addition, she is a partner of AccessComputing and participated in Microsoft’s Accessible Computer Science Education Fall Workshop in 2020.

-Yasmine Elglaly is an assistant professor of computer science (CS) at Western Washington University (WWU).
+Yasmine Elglaly is an associate professor of computer science (CS) at Western Washington University (WWU).
 Her research focuses on spreading awareness about accessibility and disability through design and education.
 She investigates how accessibility can be taught in CS core courses and in machine learning courses.
 She organized two prior workshops on accessibility education.
 Elglaly serves as the director of the CS Distinguished Scholar program at WWU, the secretary of Teach Access executive committee, and the co-chair of SIGCSE’s universal design committee.

 Kristen Shinohara is an associate professor at the Rochester Institute of Technology.
 She researches how to support graduate students with disabilities and how to include accessibility in computing courses.
 She served on the Accessibility and Inclusive Design ACM/IEEE/AAAI curriculum subcommittee member for HCI, as co-organizer for the Workshop on Including Accessibility in Computer Science Education at ASSETS 2022 and the SIGCSE pre-symposium session Integrating Accessibility and Disability into the Computing Curriculum in 2022, and participated in Microsoft’s Accessible Computer Science Education Fall Workshop in 2020.